-5 | Hardware Components in Internet of Things-Enabled Smart Vehicles
+5 | Hardware Components in IoT-Enabled Smart Vehicles

 Smart vehicles are equipped with a wide range of hardware components.
 These hardware components are crucial in enabling various functionalities and features in IoT-enabled smart vehicles.
 The common hardware used in IoT-enabled smart vehicles is enlisted as follows: